StarTools is a powerful new type of image processing application for astrophotography that tracks noise propagation as you process.

-StarTools extensive knowledge of the past, present and - sometimes - future of your signal, allows you to do things users of other software can only dream of.
-These things include mathematically correct deconvolution of heavily processed data, mathematically correct color calibration of stretched data, and objectively the best noise reduction routine in the market that seems to "just know" exactly where noise grain in your final image is located.
+StarTools extensive knowledge of the past, present and - sometimes - future of your signal, allows you to do things users of other, traditional software can only dream of.
+These things include mathematically correct deconvolution of heavily processed data, mathematically correct colour calibration of stretched data, and objectively the best noise reduction routine on the market that seems to "just know" exactly where noise grain (and even walking noise!) in your final image is located.

 StarTools is the best-kept secret amongst signal processing purists; those who fundamentally understand how StarTools achieves such superior signal fidelity.

-StarTools is not just popular with beginners.
 StarTools is the best-kept secret amongst signal processing purists; those who fundamentally understand how StarTools achieves such superior signal fidelity.
-Yet, you don't need a mathematics or physics degree to understand the underlying theory; see the Tracking section to learn more.
+Yet, you don't need a mathematics or physics degree to understand the underpinnings of its unique processing engine; see the Tracking section to learn more.

-We're incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the new tool of choice for a rapidly growing group of beginners, enthusiasts and institutions that numbers in the many thousands.
+We are incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the new tool of choice for a rapidly growing group of enthusiasts, observatories, schools and institutions that numbers in the many thousands.

 You can convert everything you see to a format you find convenient.
 Give it a try!